 TGbk editor, modify the text in REVmeD4.2 P1530L50 until P1531L9 as follows:

-The Max R2I LTF Total and Max I2R LTF Total subfields indicate the maximum number of HE-LTFs to be destined to an ISTA in the R2I NDP and an RSTA in an I2R NDP, respectively, the encoding is given in Table 9-411 (Max R2I/I2R LTF Total subfields(11az)).
-The maximum number of HE-LTFslimits the allowed combinations of number of space-time streams and HE-LTF repetitions.
+The Max R2I LTF Total and Max I2R LTF Total subfields indicate the maximum number of HE-LTFs or EHT-LTFs to be destined to an ISTA in the R2I NDP and an RSTA in an I2R NDP, respectively, the encoding is given in Table 9-411 (Max R2I/I2R LTF Total subfields(11az)).
+The maximum number of HE-LTFs or EHT-LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions. (#1147)